cs0320-f25/typescript-csv-bhavani-venkatesan/README.md

 4. Handle missing data by returning an empty string when there is no data in a field.
 5. Fix functionality for cases when delimiter exists within a quotation.
 6. Specify whether or not to include the header row in the parsed data by taking this as an input.
+7. Option to choose how parser should handle invalid data (e.g. skip rows or throw error).

 - #### Step 2: Use an LLM to help expand your perspective.
 1. Supports different delimiter types, taken as an input.